 – Unfortunately, the situation has caused a lot of insecurity throughout the supply chain, with everyone pushing back on each other in terms of transparency, prices, and honoring commitments in general.
 Only the outermost players in the supply chain – the wafer/chipset manufacturers and the end-customers – had avoided being hit sofar.

 The CEO points to another main factor that makes a huge challenge to ISPs:

 – Logistics challenges are shaking the industry.
 Simply put, the closing of traditional supply routes forces slower and more expensive routes, making it difficult and costly to ensure that you receive goods and components in time.
 During the last couple of months, many ISPs throughout the industry have been caught in the storm when batches stranded in Shanghai.
 Or delivery times were doubled, or shipment costs tripled, when transportation by truck, ship or train was replaced by plane, Brøchner says.

 On the positive side, there are also many opportunities in the market:

 - The digital transformation is advancing rapidly, driving forward the need for new and innovative technologies in all parts of our lives.
 New ways of working and an always-online culture change consumer demands and drive the need for a high-performing and stable internet connection.
 As ISP, you should invest in high-quality equipment and modern technologies to meet the needs, René says and continuous:

 - The current market trends open a myriad of opportunities for ISPs to grow and develop their businesses.
 But only those players who at the same time manage to navigate and deal with the challenges will be able to grasp the opportunities.
 According to the CEO, the new reality requires that ISPs have a clear long-term strategy for their business.

-Want to know more about how navigate the opportunities, challenges and unpredictability in the market right now?
-Download our opinion paper and get insights and recommendations on how to turn disruption and tech trends to benefits.
+Want to know more about how navigate the opportunities, challenges and unpredictability in the FTTH market right now?
+Download our guide and get our recommendations on how to turn challenges into opportunities and business growth.